-- How long it is likely to take you to find another job
+- How long it’s likely to take you to find another job

-- Any terms in your contract that you entitle you to an enhanced sum
+- Any terms in your contract that entitle you to an enhanced sum

-Some of these calculations may need to be estimates (for example, you don’t know how long it will take you to find another job).
+Some of these calculations may need to be estimated (for example, you don’t know how long it will take you to find another job).
 However, be reasonable in your assessment.
-Don’t exaggerate or you will lose credibility.
+Don’t exaggerate, or you will lose credibility.

 There’s no harm in making a counter-offer that is at the top end of what you can reasonably expect.
 After all, your employer is likely to try to negotiate down.
 However, if you ask for too much, your employer is unlikely to take you seriously.

 Some employees are embarrassed about asking their employer for more money.
 They don’t want to ask for a large amount of money, even if it’s reasonable.
 This may be because:

 - they don’t want to appear selfish or money-grabbing

 - they’ve had a good relationship with their employer and feel a level of loyalty

 - they feel that asking for more money may break an otherwise healthy relationship with their employer